 Most---if not all---the things we worry about when investigating a single agent are relevant when investigating more than one.
 However, the concerns become more serious as we are often making a value judgement on the ranking or relations between multiple agents.
 The claims are inherently more nuanced and thus the standard of evidence and rigour required goes up a notch.

 There are many reasons we ultimately compare multiple algorithms.
-The most common goal is to provide a performance ranking over multiple related algorithms on a given problem setting (or suite of problem settings).
-Implicitly, we are making the claim: ``if your problem is similar to this problem setting, here is the algorithm you should use''.
+The most common goal is to provide a performance ranking over multiple related algorithms in a given environment (or suite of environments).
+Implicitly, we are making the claim: ``if your environment is similar to this environment, here is the algorithm you should use''.
 Supporting such claims well is rife with difficulties and we will dive into the details in Section~\ref{sec_environment_selection}.

 An alternative reason to compare algorithms is to show that one algorithm (the baseline) suffers from some problem, but the newly proposed algorithm does not.
-A prototypical example is the introduction of Gradient TD methods \citep{sutton2009fast}.
+A prototypical example is the introduction of Gradient TD algorithms \citep{sutton2009fast}.
 The comparison starts by convincingly illustrating that the baseline algorithm (TD in this example) suffers from some problem by crafting a very specific and simple counterexample.
 Then we introduce a novel algorithm or modification to the baseline and show that this modification does not suffer the same problem.

-In this section, we will explore the challenges that arise for both types of comparison and discuss strategies for drawing reliable and robust conclusions.
-Naturally, it is impossible to capture all possible future experiments; however, much of the following discussion generalizes well to many possible experimental procedures.
-We will assume the reader has well understood the preceding sections on summarizing the performance of a single algorithm (Section~\ref{sec_single_more}) and understanding the impact of hyperparameters on an algorithm (Section~\ref{sec_hypers}) as these concerns become even more exaggerated in the multiple algorithm case!
+In this section, we will explore challenges that arise for both types of comparison and discuss strategies for drawing reliable and robust conclusions.
+We will assume the reader has well understood the preceding sections on summarizing the performance of a single algorithm (Section~\ref{sec_single_more}) and understanding the impact of hyperparameters on an algorithm (Section~\ref{sec_hypers}) as these concerns become even more exaggerated in the multiple algorithm case.